-The new management decided to try to save people a few bucks and decided to have people volunteer and donate resources and food rather than higher the kitchen staff.
-The kitchen staff of about six to ten individuals who were used to the equipment and the rigors of feed hundreds of individuals had been replaced by thirty or forty individuals who were not. all to save about $3 a meal.
+The new management decided to try to save people a few bucks and decided to have people volunteer and donate resources and food rather than hire the kitchen staff.
+The kitchen staff of about six to ten individuals who were used to the equipment and the rigors of feeding hundreds of individuals had been replaced by thirty or forty individuals who were not.
+All to save about $3 a meal.
 And the food was terrible.
-The menu left a lot to be desired, the times I actually decided to eat there the food was very bland, and my father who kinda hates chili,especially the normal kind my mother makes, said the chili she makes was better and had more flavor than the chilling that was provided.
+The menu left a lot to be desired, the times I actually decided to eat there the food was very bland, and my father who kinda hates chili, especially the normal kind my mother makes, said the chili she makes was better and had more flavor than the chili that was provided.
 That is a serious indication of how bad he thought the chili was.

 Well it’s coming time for the event to take place this year and I have received an email regarding the food.
 They plan on doing the exact same thing as last year, a terrible plan put into action that only succeeded by an act of god and moderately forced volunteering.
 And the email writer had the gall to say “I think everyone will agree, last year the food was terrific!”

 My immediate reaction was something along the lines of “Last year’s food and planning was steaming horse excrement, and you should come up with a new plan” but I decided not to respond because I would be wasting my time.